eclipse-ditto/ditto-examples/grove-ctrl/README.md

 The monitor values can retrieved via active polling or server side events (SSE) (configurable).
 Based on your setup, SSE might not be available as this standard does not provide an option to send auth headers.

 You can configure the webapp over the right `Configure` button in the navbar.
-In the opened modal you can set your ditto instance, auth, the displayed thing and the UIs update strategy.
+In the opened modal you can set your Ditto instance, auth, the displayed thing and the UIs update strategy.
 Apply your changes by choosing the `Save changes` action.

 ![WebUI Config](docs/webapp-config.png)